Wednesday, October 21

 - Ontario’s Journey Towards a Circular Economy.
 Are There Benefits for Rural Ontario Municipalities?

 - Municipal Law Legal Update

 - Wrapping Your Arms Around Community: Case Study in the EO Manufacturing Workforce Development Project

 - Ontario’s International Presence Helping Communities Attract Investments

 - Conservation Authorities & Municipalities Working Together for Success

-- Title TBC – Ministry of Labour, Training and Skills Development
+- Updates on Change and Partnership within the Ministry – Ministry of Labour, Training and Skills Development

 - They Came by Boat: Capitalizing on Tourism in the Village of Manotick

 - Municipal Broadband – Deploying the High-Speed Connectivity your Community is Demanding

 - The Keys to Engaging and Retaining Great Employees